 10. Not Activating Local Data

 We all know that digital marketing is trackable, measurable and all about ROI, right?
 But is your business looking at that data regularly or making sense of it all?
-One of the most common challenges we see among our clients is that the world of construction and remodeling is simply too far removed from the "weeds" of digital marketing.
-General contractors and home builders are simply too busy in the field to have the mental space and time to focus on marketing data.
+One of the most common challenges we see among our clients is that business owners are simply too far removed from the "weeds" of digital marketing.
+They are too busy in the real world to have the mental space and time to focus on marketing data.
 So your data goes on being ignored and underutilized while your business is flying blind.

 Make sure your team has the scope for reporting on and analyzing your online footprint, or work with a digital marketing pro who can help you put this puzzle together.
 The companies that outperform their local competitors online are the ones making a conscious effort to invest and continuously optimize their digital footprint.